Metropolitan and Great Central Joint Railway: History

 Management of the joint line was to be in alternate periods of five years by the two co-owners, the first five-year term being that of the Metropolitan.
 After establishment of the MGCJR, new stations were opened at in 1910, and at in 1915. was leased jointly to the MGCJR and the GWGCJR from 1907.

-The branch to from was authorised under an Act of Parliament obtained by the Metropolitan on 7 August 1912, but was a MGCJR project.
+The branch to from was authorised under the Metropolitan Railway Act 1912 (2 & 3 Geo.
+5. c. cii) on 7 August 1912, but was a MGCJR project.
 Purchase of land began in 1914, but the First World War held up further progress, and the first contract for construction was not placed until December 1922.